-The Cl2 is generated in small amounts, and serves to control bio-growth in the ESR without added chemicals.
+The Cl2 is generated in small amounts and serves to control bio-growth in the ESRTM without added chemicals.

-The ESR operation is followed by monitoring the current.
+The ESR operation is monitored by measuring the electrical current from the anode to the cathode.
 If the current is within the design range then the unit is operating correctly.

-As the ESR is based on one standard reactor, 4″ cylinder with anode, this can be scaled to any flow rate.
+As the ESRTM is based on one standard reactor, this can be scaled to any flow rate.

-The number of skids is configured per the raw water quality, flow rate and RO configuration.
+The number of reactors is configured per the raw water quality, flow rate and RO configuration.